 Travertine and other Limestone (Sedimentary Rock) – Travertine and other limestone behold beautiful earth tones and natural movement.
 Limestone products often contain characteristic shell fossils, which lend to their unique natural allure.
 Both score low on care & maintenance (prone to etching, scratching, and staining).
 Prices are generally Medium.

-Soapstone (Metamorphic Rock) – Known for its long and fascinating local Virginia History, soapstone is offers a distinct utilitarian look which transcends design from shabby-chic to industrial.
+Soapstone (Metamorphic Rock) – Known for its long and fascinating local Virginia History, soapstone offers a distinct utilitarian look that transcends design from shabby-chic to industrial.
 Colors range from either green or light gray or to near black.
 Practical in the sense that the inherent dense properties of soapstone make it nearly non-porous, it is also inert against most chemicals which long made it the ideal choice for chemistry tables.
 Although it is relatively soft, soapstone can make an endearing surface for anyone who will appreciate the patina it will develop over time.
 A regiment of topical oils or waxes are often applied to expedite a darkening patina, and also help to hide the talc-white scratches or blemishes which can appear.
 Caution- using oils or waxes can sometimes also highlight a greenish hue in some soapstone.
 Prices are Medium to High and higher premiums are typically driven by the demand for darker colors.

 Kyanite (Metamorphic Rock) – Once quarried in Virginia for dimensional stone purposes, up until 2010, Kyanite is a unique stone exhibiting brilliant blue-greens and rust tones.
 Although this stone is no longer sourced locally for countertops, the material is still available from other sources for such purposes.
 Contact your BBG Project Manager for pricing and availability.